maurer/portage/README.md

-personal-portage
+portage
 ================

-My personal portage overlay
+My personal portage overlay - this is a collection of minor fixes and patches that make my life better.
+It's probably not appropriate for consumption by anyone else.